 Soylent’s customers are eager and enthusiastic about updates to the formula and changes to the way the powder tastes.
 28,795 Reddit users are subscribed to the main Soylent subreddit, /r/soylent.
 Hundreds are reading about and reviewing different Soylent shipments at any given time, asking questions about which versions taste best and what other food items to mix Soylent with.

 Each update, however, is merely about bringing small incremental improvements to the core idea behind Soylent.
-As with Casper and Harry’s, Soylent is meant to be “the one product” that you need in this space.
-Forget all the other options — this is the maximally good solution for most people.
-In other words, Soylent is more or less nutritionally complete.
+As with Casper and Harry’s, Soylent is meant to be “the one product” that a consumer needs in this space.
+In other words, Soylent is designed to be more or less nutritionally complete.

 3. Build a better customer experience: How to build an end-to-end brand

 A key focus for these D2C companies is “quality.”
 We’ve talked about how they market themselves and how slim, tailored product lines create a kind of prestige around their offerings.
 But more important to the idea of “quality” here is the overall experience of buying the product, rather than the product itself.

 When you go on Amazon to buy a pair of speakers, you’re confronted with a selection of choices designed to psychologically propel you towards checkout as quickly as possible.
 It’s called the “Compare to similar items” section.